molecularmodelinglab/banana/README.md

 Once you've installed all the dependencies, you're ready to run the pretrained model.
 First, create a PDB file containing the pocket residues of your target protein.
 Then create a smi file with the SMILES strings of the compounds you want to screen (one smiles string per line).
 Now simply run `python inference.py compounds.smi pocket.pdb --out_file out_file.txt`.
 This will load the pretrained weights from `data/banana_final.pt`, score each compound in `compounds.smi`, and write all the scores to `out_file.txt`.

+If the inference script fails to load any smiles in the dataset, it will output -100 for the BANANA score.

 ## Training

 If you want to train the model yourself, first make sure you've downloaded the [BigBind dataset](https://storage.googleapis.com/bigbind/BigBindV1.tar.bz2).